fembuelita/cpst342-fall-2019/assignments/unit-1/your-first-website.md

 * Deploying your git _repository_ to an online _remote_ called _GitHub (Classroom)_, which is a _Software as a Service_ (SaaS)
     * Arguably, GitHub is and/or a _Platform as a Service_ (PaaS)
 * Creating a project site for your repository using _GitHub Pages_, which is a PaaS

-~## Getting Started~

-~1.
-Join the assignment at <https://classroom.github.com/g/CPAFB9rw>~
-~1.
-Create your own team or join another student's team (with that student's permission.)
-Teams are limited to a size of 2.~

 ## Website